 The second possible placeholder should be used in specific use-cases.
 Let's say you'd like to launch a tour from our Life Ring Button from any page in your application.
 When users click on the tour launcher, Product Fruits should redirect to the page where the first card starts.

-[dynamic] placeholder, because we don't know what value should we use for the
+[dynamic] placeholder, because we don't know what value we should use for the

 To solve this problem, you have to provide custom context attributes to Product Fruits.
 Read more on it here.